Your Campaign Offer

 Nobody's going to begrudge you for taking up less of their time.
 This is why checklists and templates tend to have good conversion rates.
 They save you time, rather than use it up.

 Choosing a pain point with zero ROI

 Solve a problem that will help people make money or save time.
 If you're not doing either of these things, are you really helping people?

 Being really specific about the problem that you're solving and how you're solving it makes the value feel more tangible.
 'The Easy Way to Fix a Flat Bicycle Tyre in 5 Minutes (or Less)' is so much better than 'Bike Tyre Repair'.

 Also, if you're writing for a narrow audience (and you should be), call them out in the headline.
 "The Enterprise CMO's Guide to Marketing Spend Control in 2021" is a way better than "How to Stay on Budget".

-We generate qualified leads for B2B SaaS companies using content, emails and ads.
+We help B2B SaaS companies grow faster using content, emails & ads.